Suraj-vishwa/water-bucket-project/README.md

 int change_temp_by_mobileapp();--this is used to set or clear temperature through Mobile app.

 int off();-- use to turned off the device.

+int temp_drop();-- This function continue reduces the temperature if temp greater than 22 degree celsius.